Pseudo-Dionysius the Areopagite

 Pseudo-Dionysius the Areopagite (or Dionysius the Pseudo-Areopagite) was a Greek author, Christian theologian and Neoplatonic philosopher of the late 5th to early 6th century, who wrote a set of works known as the Corpus Areopagiticum or Corpus Dionysiacum.
+Through his writing in Mystical Theology, he has been identified as the "progenitor of apophatic or negative theology."

 The author pseudepigraphically identifies himself in the corpus as "Dionysios", portraying himself as Dionysius the Areopagite, the Athenian convert of Paul the Apostle mentioned in Acts 17:34.

-Historic confusions
+Historical confusion

 In the early sixth century, a series of writings of a mystical nature, employing Neoplatonic language to elucidate Christian theological and mystical ideas, was ascribed to the Areopagite.
 They have long been recognized as pseudepigrapha, and their author is now called "Pseudo-Dionysius the Areopagite".